orangeloop/sagas/README.md

 To create a saga, we derive from the abstract base class `Saga<T>`, where `T` is a user defined class to provide context to each step of the Saga.

-We add steps to the Saga with the _Configure_, typically in the constructor.
+We add steps to the Saga with the _Configure_ method, typically in the constructor.

-Let's look at an example.

 ```CSharp
     public class CompleteOrderContext